-The Master of Clinical Education is a 54-unit program offered by the Faculty of Medicine, Nursing and Health Sciences.
+The Master of Clinical Education is a 54-unit program offered by the College of Medicine and Public Health.

 This articulated, multi-disciplinary program is designed to provide health professionals with advanced knowledge and skills to deliver clinical education in health service settings.
 This is an emergent specialty field of education characterised by a symbiotic relationship between the learner, an experienced clinical educator and the health service.
 This course is suitable for educators in both clinical and academic settings.